nepur/esp2866_12E_workshop/README.md

 	6. Verify the output in the Serial Monitor window shows a successful GET request as well as POST request.

 ##Exercise 4
-Now lets read from our sensor.
+Now lets double check the GPIO pins are working and mapped correctly.
+Connect the jumper wires as show between "D1" and "D2" and upload the sketch to see if the output alternates in sequence with the LED also.

 ##Exercise 5
+Now let's read from the ultrasonic sensor in a loop

+##Exercise 6
 Now lets write what we read from the sensor to Firebase in a loop.

-##Exercise 6
+##Exercise 7
 Now let's do something useful with the data we are sending up to Firebase